lilyehsani/mpcs51205-auction-project/README.md

 MPCS 51205 Topics in Software Engineering group project by Lily Ehsani, Yuke Gong, Yunchen Liu, and Wei Shi (Ted) Wang

+# For Professor and TA's

+Note: The service will automatically create some support emails on startup.
+The support emails will have the sender field set to lilytehsani@gmail.com.
+If you want them to be from your email (to test the responding to email functionality), please change this field located at 'mpcs51205-auction-project/auction_queue/admin_email_data.py' in the `senders` list.

+To start our project, you must have docker and docker-compose installed.
+To run the backend, run:
+`docker-compose up --force-recreate --build`
+This will take 30-45 seconds to get everything up and running, because the backend services have to wait for the DB services to be healthy.
+You will know it is done when the output of that command shows these three services: mpcs51205-auction-project-shopping_service-1, mpcs51205-auction-project-auction_service-1, and mpcs51205-auction-project-inventory_service-1 with the output " \* Debugger is active!".
+To run the webapp frontend, once the backend is up, `cd` into the directory `ui/src`, then run `npm start`.
+It should open localhost:3000/dashboard.

+From there, you can use the webapp to explore the system.
+If you open the console, you will likely see logging output and (hopefully not) error output, should any arise.

+The rest of this document gives more details about each API.

 # system setup

 ./run.sh